Storage Option Summary

 - You can use scp, sftp or Globus to move data to and from HPC resources

 More information especially on Getting Started is found at this page

 This service is not intended for controlled or regulated research data, such as HIPAA/ePHI, ITAR, or CUI

 Rental storage is not backed up.
 It is the user's responsibility to save files stored in xdisk to alternate storage locations for backup and archive purposes.
 See Tier 2 Storage for more information on options for backing up your data.

 Google Drive Storage Notice

-Research Technologies in partnership with UITS is implementing an AWS rental storage solution.
+Research Technologies in partnership with UITS is implementing an Amazon Web Services (AWS) S3 rental storage solution.
 This service provides researchers with an S3 account which is managed by AWS Intelligent Tiering.
 After 90 days of nonuse, data will be moved to Glacier.
 After 90 additional days, it will be moved to Deep Glacier.
 There will be no charge for data stored at either Glacier level, nor for any transfer charges.
 The data can be retrieved at any time, although it will take a while.